 Tuesday, April 16, 2013 – 24 km

 Whitford Canyon was pretty, with water from ~mile 5.5 – 6.5.
-The trail was fairly flat until its climb towards the peak of Montana Mountain, and overgrown once it entered the canyons.
-In strong wind I found a relatively sheltered campsite near the peak.
+The trail was flattish until its climb towards the peak of Montana Mountain, and overgrown once it entered the canyons.
+In strong wind I found a semi-sheltered campsite near the peak.